OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Abstract

 \section{Abstract}

-Enabling effective and efficient machine learning (ML) over large-scale graph data (\eg, graphs with billions of edges) can have a huge impact on both industrial and scientific applications.
-However, community efforts to advance large-scale graph ML have been severely limited by the lack of a suitable public benchmark.
-For KDD Cup 2021, we present \challenge{} (\challengeshort{}), a collection of three real-world datasets for advancing the state-of-the-art in large-scale graph ML. \challengeshort{} provides graph datasets that are orders of magnitude larger than existing ones and covers three core graph learning tasks---link prediction, graph regression, and node classification.
-Furthermore, \challengeshort{} provides dedicated baseline experiments, scaling up expressive graph ML models to the massive datasets.
-We show that the expressive models significantly outperform simple scalable baselines, indicating an opportunity for dedicated efforts to further improve graph ML at scale.
-Our datasets and baseline code are released and maintained as part of our \nameshort{} initiative~\citep{hu2020open}.
-We hope \challengeshort{} at KDD Cup 2021 can empower the community to discover innovative solutions for large-scale graph ML.\footnote{\url{https://ogb.stanford.edu/kddcup2021/}}
+Enabling effective and efficient machine learning (ML) over large-scale graph data (\eg, graphs with billions of edges) can have a great impact on both industrial and scientific applications.
+However, existing efforts to advance large-scale graph ML have been largely limited by the lack of a suitable public benchmark.
+Here we present \challenge{} (\challengeshort{}), a collection of three real-world datasets for facilitating the advancements in large-scale graph ML.
+The \challengeshort{} datasets are orders of magnitude larger than existing ones, covering three core graph learning tasks---link prediction, graph regression, and node classification.
+Furthermore, we provide dedicated baseline experiments, scaling up expressive graph ML models to the massive datasets.
+We show that expressive models significantly outperform simple scalable baselines, indicating an opportunity for dedicated efforts to further improve graph ML at scale.
+Moreover, \challengeshort{} datasets were deployed at ACM KDD Cup 2021 and attracted more than 500 team registrations globally, during which significant performance improvements were made by a variety of innovative techniques.
+We summarize the common techniques used by the winning solutions and highlight the current best practices in large-scale graph ML.
+Finally, we describe how we have updated the datasets after the KDD Cup to further facilitate research advances.
+The \challengeshort{} datasets, baseline code, and all the information about the KDD Cup are available at \url{https://ogb.stanford.edu/docs/lsc/}.